ene07/REACH-NFT-AUCTION-team-72/Readme.md

-# Detailed workshop walkthrough: Reach NFT AUCTION
+# REACH-NFT-AUCTION Workshop: Detailed walkthrough

 The Reach NFT auction is a web3 project developed as part of Umoja3 Decentralzed Bounty hack.
 This workshop is a detailed walkthrough of the application.